 National Taiwan University Tropical Botanical Garden, on the outskirts of Zhushan, an hour by car from Taichung, makes for an interesting stop en route to Sun Moon Lake.
 The university which manages this site (155m above sea level, and about the size of 15 football pitches) is in fact one of the country’s major landowners, its experimental forests and plots for agricultural, arboreal, and botanical research accounting for about 1% of Taiwan’s total area.

 Among the garden’s highlights are three types of sandalwood and rows of Taiwan incense cedars; the latter is sometimes used to make furniture (the wood is strong and termite-resistant) or incense.
-Whether you’re seeking self-education, fresh air and exercise, photo opportunities or nothing more than a picnic spot, contact Life of Taiwan today and ask to have a botanical garden included in your tour of Taiwan.
+Whether you’re seeking self-education, fresh air and exercise, photo opportunities or nothing more than a picnic spot, contact Life of Taiwan today and ask to have a botanical garden included in your private guided tour of Taiwan.